dgitahi/nano-degree-final_project/README.md

 4. A folder path to save the trained models
 5. Symbols List: A list of stocks intedend to train a model on

-python training.py test_size start_date end_date folder_path list_of_stocks
+- To run the training script `python training.py test_size start_date end_date folder_path list_of_stocks`
-NB:for the list just simply type the symbols of the stock comma separated.e.g AAPL,GOOGL
+NB:for the list just simply the symbols of the stock comma separated.e.g AAPL,GOOGL

 -- Prediction script: Takes the saved model and forecast the price of the stocks provided